AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 Redeems [REP](#rep) that `p._redeemer` [Staked](#dispute-stake) on a particular Dispute Crowdsourcer, as well as any [Reporting Fees](#reporting-fee) (in Ether) that `p._redeemer` is owed.

-If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer filled its [Dispute Bond](#dispute-bond), the user will receive their Reporting Fees for the [Fee Window](#fee-window) plus 1.5 times the amount of REP they Staked (if the Outcome of the Dispute Crowdsourcer is the [Final Outcome](#final-outcome) of the Market), or the user will just receive Reporting Fees for the Fee Window (if the Outcome of the Dispute Crowdsourcer is not the Final Outcome of the Market).
+If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer filled its [Dispute Bond](#dispute-bond), the user will receive their Reporting Fees for the [Dispute Window](#dispute-window) plus 1.5 times the amount of REP they Staked (if the Outcome of the Dispute Crowdsourcer is the [Final Outcome](#final-outcome) of the Market), or the user will just receive Reporting Fees for the Fee Window (if the Outcome of the Dispute Crowdsourcer is not the Final Outcome of the Market).

 If the Dispute Crowdsourcer's [Market](#market) has been [Finalized](#finalized), and the Dispute Crowdsourcer did not fill its [Dispute Bond](#dispute-bond), the user will receive Reporting Fees for the Fee Window (but not the REP they originally Staked).

-If a Fork has occurred, all non-[Forked Markets](#forked-market) will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase).
+If a Fork has occurred, all non-[Forked Markets](#forked-market) will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Dispute Window to Begin Phase](#waiting-for-the-next-dispute-window-to-begin-phase).
 All non-Forked Markets will need to have `augur.api.Market.disavowCrowdsourcers` called before the `redeem` transaction can be called on any of their Dispute Crowdsourcers.
 Furthermore, all Dispute Crowdsourcers of the Forked Market will need to have `augur.api.DisputeCrowdsourcer.forkAndRedeem` called on them.

 When `redeem` is called on Dispute Crowdsourcers of non-Forked Markets, this transaction will redeem any [REP](#rep) that `p._redeemer` [Staked](#dispute-stake) on that Crowdsourcer, as well as any [Reporting Fees](#reporting-fee) (in Ether) that `p._redeemer` is owed, to the [Universe](#universe) containing the Forked Market.